Reading Time: 4 minutes

 What Do You Think?

-Or is the intersection itself poorly designed and overdue for traffic calming measures?
+Or is the intersection itself poorly designed, with inadequate signage and sightlines?

 Disclaimer